-We started out our New Year’s Eve celebration with a drink named, The Resolution, so it’s only fitting that we sit down to write our resolutions for 2015.
+We started out our New Year’s Eve celebration with a drink named, The Resolution, so it’s only fitting that we sit down to write our resolutions for the year.
 With a sky this big, we always need to keep our eye on the horizon.

 We see travelers from all around the world who are rejuvenated by the pace of ranch life in Montana.
 We are similarly inspired by our staff, guides, neighbors and producers who possess that exceptional balance of physical and mental strength it takes to tame the land and wilderness.
 Even if you don’t believe in New Year’s resolutions, we hope these cowboy and rancher-inspired life lessons help you achieve new, alpine heights in the coming year.

 The Ranch’s 6,600 acres are the perfect getaway from the stressful routine of urban life.
 The robust activities program is designed to inspire action, relaxation and new ways of thinking, so that a vacation recharges you for challenges to come.
 It makes sense that we believe that vacation is essential to living a happy and healthy life; however, we also see that perspective around us in Montana.